Do Not Replace It — Repair It

 The hidden costs of cheap goods

 The problem comes when the goods that we buy fail to last as long as they should.
 They break down or go out of style.
 They are replaced with newer and better items, or perhaps we just grow tired of them.
-Whatever the case, the next couple of steps tend to be the same: We throw out our old item, and we buy a new one.
+Whatever the case, the next couple of steps tend to be the same: We throw out our old items, and we buy a new ones.

 There’s an old saying that goes “buy it nice, or buy it twice.”
 That saying applies to a lot of the things Americans consume these days, and “twice” might be too conservative: Americans replace things like clothes regularly (the typical American spends $1,700 a year on clothes).